Lottawang/Client-Server-Unix-Shell/README.md

 # Description:

 Server can be accessed via the Internet through TCP/IP protocols and socket interface.
 Client will control the server by using Unix commands to accomplish the remote interaction.
 At the meantime, the server can contacted with a amount of clients by calling children procedure.

+The first program finished by using System() function.

 # Technology and Tools:

-C, Sublime, Terminal
+C, Sublime, Nerwork Protocols Terminal